The 4 Stages of Culture Shock (And How To Beat Them)

 Of course, like all things that happen in our complicated little brains, it’s never really that simple or easy.
-Each of these stages take time to run their course, and how deeply one effects you is never set in stone.
+Each of these stages take time to run their course, and how deeply one affects you is never set in stone.
 Even the order of these 4 stages can be unpredictable.

 The first stage of culture shock is often overwhelmingly positive and far from bewildering.
-This is often called the “honeymoon phase” – when you’re so fascinated with the language, the people and the food that the trip seems like the greatest thing you’ve ever done.
+This is often called the “honeymoon phase” – when you’re so fascinated with the language, the people, and the food that the trip seems like the greatest thing you’ve ever done.
 You’re having an adventure!